nvidia-holoscan/holoscan-sensor-bridge/MPF200-ETH-SENSOR-BRIDGE_README.txt

 			d.1 The above command flashes(Transfers to on board SPI flash) 2412 version bit file. d.2 Note: Use command switch "--force" when FPGA is running older version of bit file like 2407
 4. Step 3.c(or 3.d) downloads FPGA design file from internet and takes around 50 minutes to transfer the design file to on-board flash.
-5. To program the FPGA with the .spi that is in the on-board SPI flash run the below command within the holoscan-sensor-bridge docker contianer
+5. To program the FPGA with the .spi that is in the on-board SPI flash run the below command within the holoscan-sensor-bridge docker container
 	a.	polarfire_esb --program
  			a.1 programs FPGA with design file in SPI flash.
 It takes around 1 minute to program the FPGA
 	b.	polarfire_esb --force --program